EliAndrewC/l7r/rules/01-character_creation.md

 ## Schools

-You pick a school at character creation, which has a School Ring, a special ability, 3 school knacks, and 5 techniques.
+You pick a school at character creation, which has a **School Ring**, a **special ability**, 3 **school knacks**, and 5 **techniques**.
 All characters possess their school's special ability and begin with their school knacks at 1, which cost the same as advanced skills to raise.
 You may never use or raise any school knack which your character doesn't posses.
 As mentioned above, each School focuses on a particular Ring, which is raised for free at character creation.

 Characters have a Dan equal to the value of their lowest school knack, so your character may begin as high as Third Dan.
 Every school goes up to Fifth Dan, and each Dan grants a technique.

 ## Advantages and Disadvantages

-W
- e provide rules to represent miscellaneous physical traits, noteworthy mental characteristics, and relevant background information.
+We provide rules to represent miscellaneous physical traits, noteworthy mental characteristics, and relevant background information.
 Advantages help you while disadvantages make things harder, and you choose which ones to take during character creation.
 Every advantage has a certain benefit and XP cost, while each disadvantage has a specific penalty and gives you XPs.

 ## Honor, Recognition, and Rank